zicht/zss/docs/layout/grid.md

 - Use the class `o-grid` if you want a fluid grid that spans the entire width of the viewport.
 - Add the modifier `o-grid--fixed` for a grid with a fixed max-width on each breakpoint.
 - Add the modifier `o-grid--flex-content` if you want each column to have `display: flex` applied.
-With this modifier, the content you add to the columns can be aligned with flexbox.
+With this modifier, the content of the columns can be aligned with flexbox.

 ### Grid rows